Contractor accountant fees – what are the typical costs?

 • Provide references for mortgage or lettings companies.

-Some monthly packages include all of these ‘extras’ and meet all your company accounting needs for under £100.
+Some monthly packages include all these ‘extras’ and meet all your company accounting needs for under £100.

 Others will let you add some ‘extras’ to your monthly fee, or charge a one-off fee for specific tasks.